Blog

 Technical specifications

-In the pilot implementation, the BOT successfully extracted up to 93 IDMP-relevant fields per SmPC document.
-These fields included both static (constant) values and dynamic content requiring contextual interpretation or correlation to predefined value lists (i.e. controlled vocabularies), such as full name, dosage forms, therapeutic indications, ingredients, strength, administration routes, and marketing authorization data.
+During the pilot implementation, the BOT successfully extracted up to 93 IDMP-relevant fields per SmPC document.
+These included both static values and dynamic content requiring contextual interpretation or alignment with controlled vocabularies — such as full name, dosage form, therapeutic indications, ingredients, strength, route of administration, and marketing authorization data.

-Each extracted value was tagged with a confidence level (High, Medium, Low) linked to the BOT’s output.
-This reliability scoring mechanism supported downstream data curation efforts and enabled targeted manual reviews only where necessary and allowed to evaluate BOT’s actual performance.
+Each extracted value was assigned a confidence level (High, Medium, Low), which helped guide downstream data curation.
+This scoring system enabled targeted manual review only where necessary and provided a way to measure the BOT’s performance.

-Results showed that over 70% of the fields were extracted with high confidence and required minimal human correction—demonstrating the BOT’s strong baseline accuracy and its ability to accelerate data extraction.
+The results were promising: over 70% of fields were extracted with high confidence, requiring minimal human correction.
+This demonstrates the BOT’s strong baseline accuracy and its potential to significantly accelerate data extraction efforts.

 Conclusion